 1. What is the normal weight of the liver?

-The normal liver weight in adults ranges from 1.2 to 1.8 kilograms.
-For men, it’s typically around 1.4 to 1.8 kg, while for women, it usually falls between 1.2 to 1.5 kg.
-In grams, this equals 1200 to 1800 grams.
+A healthy adult liver usually weighs between 1.2 and 1.8 kilograms.
+For men, it’s typically around 1.4 to 1.8 kg, while for women, it’s slightly lighter at 1.2 to 1.5 kg.
+In grams, that’s roughly 1200 to 1800 grams.
+The exact weight can vary based on body size, gender, and overall health.

 2. What is the weight of a fatty liver?